vezenovm/mastermind-noir/README.md

 Example:

-Code master private solution: 4 2 7 1
+Code master private solution: 4 2 7 1 <br />
-Code breaker's public solution: 1 2 3 4
+Code breaker's public solution: 1 2 3 4 <br />
 Answer: 1 hit and 2 blows.
-(The hit is "2" in the second position, the blows are "4" and "1".)
+(The hit is "2" in the second position, the blows are "4" and "1".) <br />

 The code breaker wins by guessing the secret sequence in a set number of attempts.
-In the example above, if the maximum number of attempts is not yet reached and in the next round the code breaker guessed the exact sequence "4 2 7 1" they will have 4 hits and win the game. dd
+In the example above, if the maximum number of attempts is not yet reached and in the next round the code breaker guessed the exact sequence "4 2 7 1" they will have 4 hits and win the game.

 There are many variations of Mastermind (this implementation is one of them).
 More information on the game can be found here: https://en.wikipedia.org/wiki/Mastermind_(board_game).